Join us for our next event: Rollover and Play Dead. Does Your Estate Plan Really Work? with speaker Lynn Campisi, J.D., LL.M.

 - Age 72: The age you must begin taking required minimum distributions from most retirement plans.

 To determine the optimal age for your planned retirement, be sure to work with a CERTIFIED FINANCIAL PLANNER™.
-At Meld Financial, our planners can help you develop your FINANCIAL FINGERPRINT™ which will help you determine the best time for you to retire.
+An experienced financial planner can help you determine the optimal time to retire based on your specific situation.

 2. Define Your Retirement Income

 How much do you need to retire?
-Interest income from retirement savings is just one of many possible retirement income sources you may have.
-Those who are eligible can receive social security, and the average Social Security benefit for 2019 was $1,503 or just over $18,000 annually – the maximum was just over double that.
+Interest income from retirement savings is just one of many possible retirement income sources.
+Those who are eligible can receive Social Security, and the average Social Security benefit in 2023 is $1,827 or just under $22,000 annually – the maximum is just under double that.
 Depending on your retirement age and pre-retirement income, Social Security can be a sizable contribution to retirement income.

 3. Estimate Your Retirement Expenses